truher/all25/lib/src/main/java/org/team100/lib/trajectory/README.md

 3. Construct a list of points interpolated along the secant lines, such that the points aren't too far apart.

 4. Using a list of kinodynamic constraints (see `lib.trajectory.timing`), assign a time for each point.
-The resulting list of `TimedPose`s is created by `ScheduleGenerator`, producing `Trajectory100`.
+The resulting list of `TimedState`s is created by `ScheduleGenerator`, producing `Trajectory100`.

 To use a trajectory, you `sample()` it, with time (in seconds) as the parameter.
-The resulting `TimedPose` is interpolated between from the list above.
+The resulting `TimedState` is interpolated between from the list above.

 If you want to use these trajectories for non-holonomic (e.g. "tank") drivetrains, it will work well enough to set the course and heading to be the same at each waypoint.